Accelerator: HPU Training

 trainer = Trainer(..., strategy=strategy)

-Here is a sample code for Scaling Gaudi with PyTorch using the Fully Sharded Data Parallelism (FSDP) approach.
+The below example shows Gaudi scaling with PyTorch using Fully Sharded Data Parallelism (FSDP) approach:

 class MyModel(BoringModel):